Pamela Garrity, RN, BSN, School Nurse

 Pam Garrity, School Nurse, and Melissa Patten, Health Office Secretary, are available to assist students with all their health and wellness needs!
 We welcome phone calls or visits to discuss any health concerns you may have about your child.
-If a child needs to take medication during school hours, parents need to call Ms. Garrity's office (775-8862) to get forms, or forms can be downloaded by clicking the links below.

 Please keep all contact, emergency, and health information updated in the case your child becomes sick or needs medical attention during the school day.
 Please inform the Health Office of any acute or chronic health conditions of your child, so the proper arrangements can be made.